 Age-related macular degeneration (AMD) is the most prevalent type of macular disease.
-The highly-skilled team at Eye Surgeons Associates with locations in Canton and Monroe, Michigan, diagnoses and treats macular diseases to preserve and protect your vision.
+The highly-skilled team at Eye Surgeons Associates with locations in Canton, Livonia and Monroe, Michigan, diagnoses and treats macular diseases to preserve and protect your vision.
 Call Eye Surgeons Associates for expert treatment for macular disease.

 Your macula is the part of your retina that allows you to see straight ahead of you.
 Your retina is located at the back of your eye and has photoreceptor cells that pick up light and translate it into signals that travel to your brain.